theOGognf/finagg/docs/index.rst

 ========================================

-**finagg** is a Python package that provides implementations of popular and free financial APIs, tools for aggregating data from those APIs into SQL databases, and tools for transforming aggregated data into features useful for analysis and AI/ML.
+**finagg** is a Python package that provides implementations of popular and free financial APIs, tools for aggregating historical data from those APIs into SQL databases, and tools for transforming aggregated data into features useful for analysis and AI/ML.

 **finagg** currently supports the following free APIs: